3 personnel among 5 dead as FC convoy attacked in Balochistan’s Noshki: state media

 Interior Minister Mohsin Naqvi condemned the “blast near a bus on the Noshki-Dalbandin Highway” and expressed his grief over the loss of five lives.

-In a statement posted by his ministry on X, Naqvi expressed his condolences to the bereaved families and prayed for the speedy recovery of the injured.
+In a statement posted by his ministry on X, Naqvi expressed his sympathies to the bereaved families and prayed for the speedy recovery of the injured.

 “Targeting innocent people is the height of brutality,” the interior minister said, adding that anti-state elements were “plotting a heinous conspiracy to create instability” in the country.